HofmaDresu/Blog/_drafts/android-camera2-trials-and-tribulations.md

 {% endhighlight %}

 ##### CaptureStateSessionCallback
-This callback is used during the Preview Configuration phase of our code.
+This callback is used during the Preview Configuration phase of both photo and video portions of our code (separate instances, of course).
 We'll use this after requesting a preview capture session.
 The API will then call either OnConfigured or OnConfigureFailed as needed.

 {% highlight csharp%}
 using System;